Last year, more than 1,800 images were entered. This year, your winning photo could be published on the cover of this magazine.

 Third place, all categories: $50.

 Winners will be selected by a panel comprised of staff of the N.C.
-Wildlife Resources Commission, the N.C.
-Museum of Natural Sciences and professional wildlife photographers.
+Wildlife Resources Commission and professional wildlife photographers.

 Entrants agree that if their submission is selected as a winner, they grant all sponsors the right to display their photograph(s) at venues including but not limited to the N.C.
 Museum of Natural Sciences.
 Exhibition of entries will include photographer credit.